shoeffner/mthesis/src/models_and_methods.md

 Estimating gaze is done in \Gaze{} using a geometric model realized in a flexible pipelined architecture.
-Most pipeline steps consist of smaller models which solve parts of the gaze estimation problem, others serve for input and output[^iopipeline] of the data.
+Most pipeline steps consist of smaller models which solve parts of the gaze estimation problem, others serve for input and output of the data.
 This chapter details the models and gives an overview of \Gaze{}'s architecture.
 Finally there will be a short introduction of an alternative deep learning model for gaze tracking.

-[^iopipeline]: As of writing, no special output writers are implemented, but the infrastructure exists.

 ## Geometric model